 Star Stone Months

-Though not meant to replace traditional medical treatment, Quartz is used for balance and to increase energy.
+Though not meant to replace traditional medical treatment, Aventurine is used for physical healing.